themesberg/flowbite/content/components/accordion.md

                     <code class="text-blue-600 dark:text-blue-400">close(id)</code>
                 </td>
                 <td class="py-4 px-6">
-                    Use this function to close an accordion item.
+                    Use this function to close an accordion item based on the id.
                 </td>
             </tr>
         </tbody>